Ivanr553/MaPR/README.md

 Create a prototype website application to create, edit, and manage permits created by the Marine Corps.

 # Tools and Frameworks
+* ASP.NET backend
-ASP.NET backend, Node.Js environment for front end, React and Typescript for Front End
+* Node.Js environment for front end
+* React and Typescript for Front End